My Taxes Are Too Darn High: Why Do Households Protest Their Taxes?

 Abstract

 In the United States and many other countries, taxpayers can file a protest to legally reduce their property taxes.
 While tax protests can provide a unique opportunity to study the (un)willingness to pay taxes, they have received little attention from researchers.
 To fill that gap, we study what motivates households to protest their property taxes.
-Using a field experiment, we show that filing frictions and fairness considerations play significant roles.
-In comparison, partisan identity plays a minor role.
-We calculate the magnitude of filing frictions and willingness to pay for fairness using a money metric.
-To do so, we combine our experimental estimates with quasi-experimental evidence on the role of expected tax savings.
-Last, we discuss how low-cost interventions targeted at disadvantaged groups can mitigate existing economic and racial disparities in the system of tax appeals.
+Using a field experiment and a quasi-experiment, we show that both expected savings and filing frictions play significant roles.
+We estimate the magnitude of filing frictions using a money metric.
+We also discuss how low-cost interventions targeted at disadvantaged groups can mitigate existing economic and racial disparities in the system of tax appeals.

 JEL Classification: C93, H26, K34, K42, Z13